-Manchester is full of interesting history and passion (for soccer!).
+Manchester is full of interesting history and the citizens’ passion (for soccer!).
 It boomed in the 19th century when it became the first industrialized city but then faced a steep decline as manufacturing left England.
 Today it booms with arts, restaurants, and a thriving business district.
 The city is most famous for its football (soccer) teams.
 It has two- Manchester United and Man City and there’s a big rivalry between the two sides.

 - Hostel Prices: Hostel dorms start $24 USD a night.
 Several are close to the Piccadilly Train station.
 Most offer free wifi too.